Optimates and populares: Sallust

 Sallust, a Roman politician who served as praetor during Caesar's dictatorship, writing an account of the Catiline conspiracy and the Jugurthine war, does not use the word optimas (or optimates) at all, and uses the word popularis only ten times.
 None of those usages are political, referring either to countrymen or comrades.
-Robb speculates that "[Sallust] may have chosen the avoid using the word precisely because it was so imprecise and did not clearly identify a particular kind of politician".
+Robb speculates that "[Sallust] may have chosen to avoid using the word precisely because it was so imprecise and did not clearly identify a particular kind of politician".

-In his work on the Jugurthine war, he does have a narrative of two parties: one of the people (populus) and one the nobles (nobilitas), where a small and corrupt section of the senate (pauci) is contrasted oligarchically against the rest of society.
+In his work on the Jugurthine War, he does have a narrative of two parties: one of the people (populus) and one the nobles (nobilitas), where a small and corrupt section of the senate (pauci) is contrasted oligarchically against the rest of society.
 But because the nobiles were defined not by their ideology, but by their ancestry from past holders of curule magistracies, these are not the optimates of ideological or political-party conflict, who are themselves "riven by internal divisions".

 Sallust also fails to draw any distinction between popular sovereignty and senatorial prestige as sources of legitimacy or authority.
 He also gives the "dissenting nobles and their factions" no labels, "for the simple reason that they lacked the common characteristics which would have enabled such a categorisation", instead presenting a cynical view in which Roman politicians cloaked themselves opportunistically in terms of libertas populi Romani and senatus auctoritas as means for self-advancement.